- 01. How are German sentences structured?

 The dragon did not see the knight coming because it was still sleeping.

 In learning German, object clauses mostly come after the verbs “wissen”, “fragen” and other verbs indicating knowledge (or lack of it).
+They are usually introduced with "dass".

 Der Drache wußte nicht, dass es bald tot sein wird.